ISO Certification FAQs

 - How to manage the minimum required procedures for problem and potential problem identification and resolution.

 In addition, it may be advisable to define and document other processes such as: acceptance of customer contract awards, the issuing of purchase orders to your suppliers, supplier selection and evaluation, various design and development processes as well as consistent implementation of processes to ensure that all initiatives are successfully carried out in your company.
 The environmental and health Standards require initially discovering the environmental and hazard aspects.
 There are also required training courses plus a third party qualified certification audit. ^Top

 What are the benefits to our company becoming ISO certified?

 When determining whether to have your company become ISO certified consider three of the most important benefits you will achieve.

 First, you will establish a foundation for continuous improvement thereby increasing your competitive market position.

 Second, you will ensure that your company’s processes are being performed to your expectations.

 Third, you will improve your employees’ quality of life at the workplace by establishing universal standardized methods to carrying out their day-to-day activities.

-All of these can increase your profitability.
+All of these can increase your profitability and decrees your liability.
 It should be considered a capital expenditure that will increase the value of your business. ^Top